The Team

 Dan Moldoveanu, MDCM, PhD Candidate

-Dan graduated from medical school at McGill University in Montreal in 2014.
+Dan graduated from medical school at McGill University in Montreal.
 He then remained at McGill to pursue training in General Surgery, during which time he spent 3 years in the lab working on melanoma translational research.
-Upon completion of his residency, he was accepted in the breast surgical oncology fellowship program at the Mayo Clinic in Rochester MN.
-He will be joining the Madani lab in August 2023 while he completes a clinical fellowship in Endocrine Surgery in Toronto.
-His prior research interests include breast cancer and melanoma.
-At SARA, Dan will be working on the use of computer vision and machine learning for retroperitoneoscopic adrenalectomy.
+Upon completion of his residency, he was accepted in the breast surgical oncology fellowship program at the Mayo Clinic in Rochester.
+He is currently completing a clinical fellowship in Endocrine Surgery in Toronto and will be working on the use of computer vision and machine learning for retroperitoneoscopic adrenalectomy.

 Mann Parikh